Email FacebookTwitterMenu burgerClose thin

 Share

 With the demise of private pensions, 401(k) plans have become the de facto employer-sponsored retirement plan for the majority of American workers.
 These company retirement plans make it easy for employees to save for the future through payroll deductions.
 However, most employees are on their own when picking their 401(k) investments and how much to contribute each year.
-While there are some rules you can follow on your own, a financial advisor may also be able to help you make the most of your 401(k).
+It’s important to analyze how much help you might need so you can maximize your own portfolio.

 What Is a 401(k)?